SAMMISolutions/docs/doc_posts/_troubleshooting-buttons/button-does-nothing.md

 *Check whether your trigger is correct*

 - Make sure the trigger is added on the correct button.
-- Whenever you need to enter text, check for typo’s or extra spaces.
+- Whenever you need to enter text, check for typos or extra spaces.
 - Make sure you set up the trigger correctly [according to the documentation]({{ "triggers/introduction" | relative_url }}).

 ##### Common issues with specific triggers: